King Air 350 vs PC-12: Twin Turboprop Showdown

 Mission Suitability

 The King Air excels at high-speed transport of larger groups over 500-1,200 mile routes.
 Corporate flight departments value the passenger capacity and twin-engine security.
 Air ambulance operators appreciate the spacious cabin for medical equipment.
-Part 135 charter operations benefit from the larger passenger count increasing revenue potential.
+Part 135 charter operations benefit from larger passenger counts increasing revenue potential.
 International operations favor twins for overwater redundancy.

 Resale Value and Market Demand